isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 _**Tips**_

-I use metal salad tongs to transfer chicken to and from the oil, and am able to fry without ever touching the chicken.
+I use metal salad tongs instead of a wire spider strainer skimmer to transfer chicken to and from the oil, and am able to fry without ever touching the chicken.
+If you own a wire spider strainer skimmer, all the better!

 When frying, use a high walled pot.
 This will prevent splashes.

+Don't overfill your pain with oil.
+Remember the oil level rises quite a bit when you add the chicken to it.

 After frying, let the oil cool over night then strain into your oil container (or new container).
 If you don't have a way to strain it, funnel it in and let it sit.
 All the extra flakes and brown stuff will separate and clump at the bottom.
 Either way, you'll be able to reuse your oil for cooking in the future.